Digital is in. And digital onboarding is just one of many processes that companies are adopting to keep up with the new online business environment.

-On-site, or in-person, onboarding is the more conventional process.
-A new customer visits a store or office to access a service or learn more about your product.
+Traditional onboarding — also known as on-site, or in-person onboarding — is the conventional process: A new customer visits a store or office to buy your product or sign up for your service.

 Unlike digital onboarding, customers are required to be physically present in order to complete the onboarding requirements like verifying their identity, providing personal information, or filling out required forms.

 On-site onboarding has the face-to-face benefits of building customer relationships.
-But the process can also put a strain on your customers' — and your business' — time and resources.
+But the process can also put a strain on your time and resources.

 Semi-on-site, or hybrid, onboarding is a mix of on-site and digital onboarding.
 Rather than doing everything in-store or remotely online, the process is half and half.

 For example: Let's say a customer comes into your store to make a purchase.